RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-api-server-reverse-proxy/step3.md

 Connection closed by foreign host.
 ~~~~

+**NOTE: If you did not get the previous output, wait for two minutes and re-try.
+It may take a couple of minutes to respond**

 ***You can close this scenario and go directly to Part 2
 of the OKE scenario https://www.katacoda.com/redexpertalliance/courses/oci-course/oke-redis-cache-and-functions-oci_part2***.